ChrstphrHll/npc_gen/students/Maia Ashsorrow.md

 # Maia Ashsorrow
 ---
 ### Description
-- Halfling Rouge from Magmus Centerhold
+- Halfling Rouge from Aldercrown Empire
 - 1st year Assault student in Treskal
-- long wavy red hair that's plain, Blue eyes, and Fair skin
+- long curly grey hair that's plain, Blue eyes, and Fair skin
 - Is Idiosyncratic and Overimaginative, and has Religion as their ideal

 ### Organizations